JohnMichaelTO/simple-spreadsheet/README.md

 * sum up values into a specific cell
 * quit the spreadsheet

+### ErrorNotification component
+The **ErrorNotification** component is used for displaying an error message alert.
+It can be used by any component by passing a message as property.

 The data is also handled by this component as well as showing the spreadsheet to the end-user.

 ### App component